Willoweyes/MicroROS-and-ROS2/README.md

 This project is just upload MicroROS library to the STM32F411 microcontroller and make a communication to laptop through USB serial

 However, please remember that I haven't write any MicroROS application yet!
-And the blue LED built in should blink after 1s.
+And the built-in blue LED should blink after 1s.

 Ubuntu 22.04LTS